VinnySinghIT/VivantioScraper/README.md

    - A Chrome window will appear.
    - Log in to Vivantio (with MFA as needed).
    - Make sure you’re in the classic UI (no `flex` in the URL).
-   - Once the script detects you’re logged in, and gone to https://contoso.vivantio.com/Article/Index/, it will begin scraping each article listed in `Articles.csv`.
+   - Once the script detects you’re logged in, and gone to https://contoso.vivantio.com/Article/Index/, it will begin scraping each article listed in `Articles.csv` Note: Your url may have /# and/or trailing numbers in the URL, it must be edited to the format shown.

 ## 4. Output